iq-coryp/documentation-testing/pages/concepts/company-tree.md

 iQmetrix reccomends using Divisions to represent **sub-brands** or **sub-companies** of a main Company and Groups to represent **managerial** or **geographical** groupings.

-By using Divisions and Groups, iQmetrix APIs can make use of a hierarchical structure to pass information "down" the Tree.

-For example, the {{pricing}} API allows you to set Product Pricing at any level in the Company Tree.
-If a Product does not have a specific Pricing set, it may **inherit** pricing from a Node above it in the Tree.

 ### Locations

 {{locations}} represent physical presences such as offices and retail kiosks.

-### Devices
+#### Devices

 Devices are hardware appliances that run iQmetrix products such a XQ Shelf.

-### Node Relationships
+### Relationships

+Nodes are connected by Relationships, which create the hierarchical nature of the Company Tree.

-The following table summarizes relationships that may exist between CompanyTreeNodes.
+The following table summarizes the possible relationships that may exist between Nodes.

 | Node Type | Allowable Parent | Allowable Childen |
 |:----------|:------------------|:-------------------|